NSO Insurance: A Guide for Medical Professionals

 Professional Liability Coverage

-NSO will provide you up to $6 million in professional liability coverage.
+NSO will provide you with up to $6 million in professional liability coverage.
 If you are obligated to pay monetary damages to a patient, NSO will pay up to $1 million per claim, up to six times in one year.

 Defense Expenses